 We appreciate your insight and suggestions.
 Keep sending them our way!

 Obviously, the 15 customer service email templates shared here may not cover all of the unique situations you’ll encounter, and they won’t all be relevant to your business.
-If you don’t have a tech product, for example, you won’t need to notify customers about unexpected outages or let them know that proposed features aren’t being developed.
+For example, situations like announcing price increase may arise which require a more specific approach.
+Or if you don’t have a tech product, for example, you won’t need to notify customers about unexpected outages or let them know that proposed features aren’t being developed.

 Use them not as word-for-word templates, but as starting points to create messages that are better suited to your situation.
+Improve your personal skills and the result will be corresponding.
 Put a little effort into building out customer service email templates that are appropriate for your business, and you’ll be able to reduce the work required to respond to their issues without compromising the quality of the service they receive.